playlyfe/demo-website/README.md

   - Click the Test Client check box.
 Test clients can be used during development to test your game.

-### 3. Simulate your game
+### 4. Simulate your game

   - Go to <kbd>Launcher</kbd> <kbd>></kbd> <kbd>Simulate</kbd> and simulate your game.

   - Open the Simulator and Create a dummy player.

-    This dummy player will the user who we login as will testing the app in development.
+  - **Take note of the player's ID**.
+We'll be using this player's account to login and test the app in development.

+**NOTE**: Each time you make a change in the game design, you have to simulate the game.

-### 4. Setup Demo on your machine
+### 5. Setup Demo on your machine

   - Clone the git repo and switch to the folder